gillesdandrea/storybook/code/addons/a11y/EQUAL_ACCESS_FIXES.md

    - Run Equal Access on a page with accessibility issues
    - Click "Jump to element" button in issue details
    - Verify DOM element is highlighted and scrolled into view
+   - For `body` elements: Verify temporary red outline appears for 2 seconds

 ## Impact